Mayor & City Council

 • Accountability: Be responsible for our actions

-The City Council holds an Open Forum during the beginning of each meeting which allows residents an opportunity to address the Council regarding issues or concerns.
+The City Council holds an Open Forum at the beginning of each meeting, which allows residents an opportunity to address the Council regarding issues or concerns.
 The issues are generally researched by staff, and a report is made to the City Council at their next regular meeting.
-If you have questions about the meeting process please contact us by email or call 763-923-7109.
+If you have questions about the meeting process, please email us or call 763-923-7109.

 Proposed Ordinances